 Naperville, IL 60566

-Edward Hospital is one of the most respected hospitals in the area and is designated by the state as a level two trauma center, level three perinatal care facility and pediatric critical care center capable of providing emergency care for children as well as adults.
-The majority of its patients pay for care through private insurance and 80% of patients have stated that they would recommend this hospital to their friends and families.
+Edward Hospital is one of the most respected hospitals in the area.
+It is designated by the state as a level two trauma center, level three perinatal care facility, and pediatric critical care center capable of providing emergency care for children as well as adults.
+The majority of its patients pay for care through private insurance, and 80% of patients have stated that they would recommend this hospital to their friends and families.

-Its readmission and thirty day mortality rates are well below the state and national average.
-16% of patients suffering from pneumonia were readmitted with a 9.9% mortality rate while 16.8% of heart attack patients required readmission.
-12.4% of the facility’s heart attack patients died within thirty days.
-Issues brought up in patient surveys were that the environment was not always keep sanitary and that patients’ treatments were not always explained in a manner which could be understood.
+Its readmission and thirty-day mortality rates are well below the state and national average.
+16% of patients suffering from pneumonia were readmitted with a 9.9% mortality rate, while 16.8% of heart attack patients required readmission.
+12.4% of the facility's heart attack patients died within thirty days.
+Issues brought up inpatient surveys were that the environment was not always kept sanitary and that patients' treatments were not always explained in a manner that could be understood.

-Only 53% of patients understood their treatment and 30% had complaints about the cleanliness of their beds and bathrooms.
-Unsanitary conditions can result in the spread of infections and other communicable diseases.Advocate Good Samaritan Hospital
+Only 53% of patients understood their treatment, and 30% had complaints about the cleanliness of their beds and bathrooms.
+Unsanitary conditions can result in the spread of infections and other infectious diseases.Advocate Good Samaritan Hospital

 3815 Highland Avenue